gonzalvobruce3-web/PA2/README.md

 ---

-## Author

-@Bru-coder - BruceGonzalvo-P-ECE2112- 2023184773

 ## Tasks
 - determine determine all the elements that are divisible by 3.

+## Author

+@Bru-coder - BruceGonzalvo-3ECEA- 2023184773